Boti21/SDU-SPRO3-FILES/04_Programming Management/WarehouseAlgorithm.md

     Go from Xc to X-point: drive from, to
     Go to Yc to Y point
     drive one intersection backwards

+    The drive from to functions should also handle the direction change: Ex go from Xc=1 to X=3 the orientation should be changed to right
     ]
     Var[
     Variables needed: